stevapple/html-beautify-middleware/README.md

 }
 ```

-Alternatively, register it to specific routes with `app.grouped`:
+Alternatively, bind it to specific routes with `app.grouped`:

 ```swift
 // Sources/App/routes.swift